 Dido Through the Looking Glass – The Musical

 By popular demand from parents, teachers and community members we are doing it again!
-The project will take place at Goldsmiths Community Centre, Catford and will deliver a Boot Camp for performing art, African drumming and animation skills and music video production: 2 – 27 August 2021, Mon – Fri from 10am – 4pm all for just £5 per day!
-The live shows (or streaming) will take place at the centre on 4 – 5 September.
+The project will take place at Goldsmiths Community Centre, Catford and will deliver a Boot Camp for performing art, African drumming and animated music video production:

 In this production, Dido is transported through her looking glass to Jamaica and meets one of their National Heroes who played a significant roles in the abolition of the transatlantic slave trade.